 - A. Height Variation.
 AB 2923 does not permit the City's zoning controls to restrict building height below seven stories on the station sites.
 The City and BART will support variations in building height and form at both stations.
 It is anticipated that some buildings and some portions of buildings will be shorter than the maximum height in keeping with good urban design practice. - B. Context.
 Building design should consider the scale and character of the surrounding built environment. - C. Location and Orientation.
 Locate and design new buildings to enhance public spaces while mitigating impacts on existing neighbors through site orientation, setbacks, lines of sight between buildings, landscape and topography. - D. Equitable Design Quality.
-Design affordable housing units in a way that integrates with the larger project and shares comparable design standards and quality. - E. Small Blocks.
+Design affordable housing units in a way that integrates with the larger project and shares the same design standards and quality. - E. Small Blocks.
 Prioritize site designs with smaller blocks and building footprints instead of larger blocks. - F. Architectural Variety.
-Design buildings to provide visual interest with variation in height, scale, massing, rooflines, materials, and architectural elements. - G. Building Scale.
+Design buildings to provide visual interest with variation in height, scale, massing, rooflines, materials, and architectural styles. - G. Building Scale.
 Provide regular breaks in building forms, as well as both horizontal and vertical detail to respond to the existing neighborhood context and character, particularly at the edges of the site.
-Provide adequate perimeter space for pedestrian volume and tree canopy/vegetation. - H. Unit Diversity.
-Encourage building forms that allow a diversity of unit sizes, types, and configurations.